 Here are 9 for your quick reference:

 #1 Don't let FOMO take over your mind

 FOMO stands for fear of missing out.
-It is that little nagging, uncomfortable feeling that if you don’t do something now, you will never get another chance.
+It is that little nagging, uncomfortable feeling that if you don't do something now, you will never get another chance.
 FOMO is used very smartly by a lot of marketers to get you to buy stuff which you might otherwise not need or may not need now.
 Beware of FOMO.
-You missed D-mart and now FOMO will get you to subscribe to every IPO in the hope that you can make it big too.
+You missed investing a few months ago and now FOMO will get you to invest in top performing funds in the hope that you can make it big too.
 Or, you may invest in that highest return small cap mutual fund, which is past its best performance.
 Beware!

 #2 Look critically at your asset allocation

 If your asset allocation is structured to hold 60% equity then don't push it to 80%.
 If you never had equities in your portfolio, may be you can start to add now and gradually take it up to the level permitted for your risk tolerance and your time horizon.
 Don't jump in at once.
 Similarly, if your asset allocation has gone way beyond 60% already (or any other number that you have decided), it is time to rebalance.
 Sell a part of your equity investments and shift to other assets, thus maintaining your asset allocation.

 #3 Don't invest if you don't need to invest